ada-pld/ada-ui/README.md

 ### Prerequisites

-First, you need to have a Wap instance running and operational.
-Please [check](https://github.com/theohemmer/wap) the Wap documentation to install your environment
+First, you need to have a Ada instance running and operational.
+Please [check](https://github.com/theohemmer/ada) the Ada documentation to install your environment

 ### Installing

-First thing first, you need to clone wap_ui project
+First thing first, you need to clone ada_ui project

 ```
-git clone git@github.com:protoxvga/wap_ui.git
+git clone git@github.com:protoxvga/ada_ui.git
 ```

-Install wap_ui dependencies
+Install ada_ui dependencies

 ```
 npm install
 ```

-If you want to contribute and develop on wap UI you need a .env file Create a .env file at the root of the repository with the following values
+If you want to contribute and develop on ada UI you need a .env file Create a .env file at the root of the repository with the following values

 ```